casangi/casadocs/docs/tasks/task_plotms.rst

          (me) tool.
       -  Not supported for CalTables.
-      -  When channel averaging is enabled, the average of the velocities in each bin is used for the velocity values.
+      -  When channel averaging is enabled, the average of the velocities in each bin is used.

    -  *‘corr’* (*‘correlation’*)